The most important thing you must do when you receive a donation of any size is immediately thank your donor warmly and provide a donation receipt.

 And trust me, you don’t want your donors thinking this way!

 Now, here’s a really good donation receipt.
-It filled me with warmth and happiness when I received it.
+It filled me with warmth and happiness when I received it!

-It’s not hard to see the difference.
-The first one is cold and screams “tax receipt!”
 The second one exudes hope.
-It makes me want to give to this nonprofit all over again every time I look at it!
+In face, it makes ME want to give to this nonprofit all over again every time I look at it!

 A well-written receipt is not just about a tax record.
 It’s about making the donor feel amazing.

-You want your donor to think “I did that!
+You want your donor to think, “I did that!
 I made that gift!
 I was part of this success story!”

 A well-written receipt gives the donor a reason to feel great, which strengthens the relationship.